zabereznikova/docs.de-de/docs/visual-basic/language-reference/objects/my-computer-clipboard-object.md

 ## <a name="remarks"></a>Hinweise
  Informationen zu den Methoden und Eigenschaften des `My.Computer.Clipboard` -Objekts finden Sie unter <xref:Microsoft.VisualBasic.MyServices.ClipboardProxy>.

- Weitere Informationen finden Sie unter [Speichern von Daten in der Zwischenablage und Lesen aus der Zwischenablage](../../../visual-basic/developing-apps/programming/computer-resources/storing-data-to-and-reading-from-the-clipboard.md).
+ For more information, see [Storing Data to and Reading from the Clipboard](../../../visual-basic/developing-apps/programming/computer-resources/storing-data-to-and-reading-from-the-clipboard.md).

 > [!NOTE]
-> Sie können auch Methoden der <xref:System.Windows.Forms.Clipboard?displayProperty=nameWithType> -Klasse verwenden, um die Zwischenablage zu bearbeiten.
+> You can also use methods of the <xref:System.Windows.Forms.Clipboard?displayProperty=nameWithType> class to manipulate the Clipboard.

 ## <a name="requirements"></a>Anforderungen
  **Namespace:** <xref:Microsoft.VisualBasic.MyServices>

- **Klasse:** (ermöglicht den Zugriff <xref:System.Windows.Forms.Clipboard>auf) <xref:Microsoft.VisualBasic.MyServices.ClipboardProxy>
+ **Class:** <xref:Microsoft.VisualBasic.MyServices.ClipboardProxy> (provides access to <xref:System.Windows.Forms.Clipboard>)

- **Stadtverordneten** Visual Basic Runtime Library (in Microsoft.VisualBasic.dll)
+ **Assembly:** Visual Basic Runtime Library (in Microsoft.VisualBasic.dll)

 ## <a name="see-also"></a>Siehe auch